Star Television Network: Aftermath

+A year before Star's launch in 1990, another fifth network attempt was made with the "Premier Program Service" (PPS), a joint venture between MCA Inc. & Paramount Communications, with stations owned by Paramount's TVX Broadcast Group & MCA's WWOR-TV as charter outlets.
+The network was set to launch in 1991.
+It was in early 1990 that MCA & Paramount approached certain Fox stations with PPS affiliate deals.
+However, when Fox objected to the solicitations, the network was scrapped.

-After Star's shutdown, another attempt at a viable fifth television network would be made in 1993, 2 years after, when the Warner Bros.
+After Star's shutdown, yet another attempt at a viable fifth television network would be made in 1993, when the Warner Bros.
 Domestic Television Distribution subsidiary of Time Warner would partner with the BHC Communications subsidiary of Chris-Craft Industries to launch the Prime Time Entertainment Network (PTEN).
-That network would eventually cease operations in 1995 when both of the network's parent companies went off on their own.
-It would also be in that year that a new viable fifth television network would be launch by one of PTEN's parent companies; Warner Bros. would partner with the Tribune Broadcasting subsidiary of the Tribune Company to launch The WB Television Network.
-Meanwhile, PTEN's other parent company would launch a viable sixth television network: the United Television subsidiary of Chris-Craft would partner with the Paramount Television subsidiary of Viacom to launch the United Paramount Network (UPN), though both The WB and UPN would jointly be recognized as the fifth major TV network, due to both having launched at around the same time in order to compete with Fox.
+However, both Warner Bros. & Chris-Craft would abandon PTEN in late 1993 to focus on launching their own respective joint venture TV networks.
+PTEN network would eventually cease operations in 1995.
+It would also be in that year that two new viable fifth television networks would be launch by both of PTEN's parent companies: Warner Bros. would partner with the Tribune Broadcasting subsidiary of the Tribune Company to launch The WB Television Network, and, the United Television subsidiary of Chris-Craft would partner with the Paramount Television subsidiary of Viacom to launch the United Paramount Network (UPN).
+After launch, both The WB and UPN would compete with Fox, though neither managed to reach "major" network status.

-Both The WB and UPN would eventually be replaced in 2006 by The CW Network, another viable fifth major television network joint venture between CBS Corporation (successor to the original Viacom & eventual full owner of UPN) & Warner Bros.
-Meanwhile, with the launch of The CW in 2006, News Corporation, then the parent company of Fox, would take its stations formerly affiliated with UPN & use them to launch in 2006 what then was the newest sixth television network, MyNetworkTV.
+Both The WB and UPN would eventually be replaced in 2006 by The CW, another viable fifth major television network joint venture between CBS Corporation (successor to the original Viacom & eventual full owner of UPN) & Warner Bros.
+And, while The CW has managed to gain 100% broadcast coverage (Note: See The CW#Stations for information/details), viewership is what currently prevents The CW from attaining "major" network status.
+Meanwhile, with the launch of The CW in 2006, News Corporation, then the parent company of Fox, would take its stations formerly affiliated with UPN & use them to launch in 2006 what then was the newest sixth television network, MyNetworkTV (though, MyNetworkTV has never managed to gain "major" network status).
 However, by 2009, amidst poor ratings and viewership, MyNetworkTV would be switched from a TV network to broadcast TV syndication service.